 There are some indicators that point towards a decline in the rate of slowdown.
 (How’s that for a difficult to parse sentence?)
 Hopefully, things won’t turn around too quickly for these paradigm shifts to really permeate our culture.

-It’s been a while since I posted, and one of the things that’s been sticking in my craw of late has been the hypocritical, manufactured outrage by the right wing.For example, while I to a great extent agree politically with the tax protests that took place (the “tea parties” earlier this month) I have to say that the theatrics fell on deaf ears with me.
+It’s been a while since I posted, and one of the things that’s been sticking in my craw of late has been the hypocritical, manufactured outrage by the right wing.For example, while I to some extent agree politically with the tax protests that took place this month, I have to say that the theatrics fell on deaf ears with me.
 I can’t get too worked up about paying 39% instead of 36%.
 Being fortunate enough to be in that tax bracket kind of makes it difficult to be taken seriously whining about kicking an extra 3% in taxes.
 (Incidentally, this is MORE than offset in my case by some of the new write-offs that are available—it will be a net decrease in tax rate in 2009 for me.)
 Jon Stuart says it best when he asks “at exactly what point between 36 and 39 does socialism begin?”

 In the spirit of mixing tax law with economic models (you got chocolate in my peanut butter!)
 I’ll close with a snippet from an email debate I had with a family member recently…